Emurasoft/emurasoft.github.io/en/dlg/extract_options/index.md

 Specifies the separator when a number greater than 0 is specified for the **Number of Additional Lines Above Matched Lines** or **Number of Additional Lines Below Matched Lines** drop-down list box.

-## Count Frequent Strings check box
+## Count Frequent Strings checkbox

 If this box is checked, EmEditor counts the frequently used strings and extracts them into a new document.